hector3211/golang_intro/requests/README.md

-# Go gin api endpoint
+# Go gin api endpoint project

 ## In this project i use the gin framework to grab Pokemon from the pokemon api